oracle/accelerated-data-science/docs/source/user_guide/model_registration/large_language_model.rst

 You can use the following methods to deploy an LLM with OCI Data Science:

 - Online Method.
 This approach involves downloading the LLM directly from the hosting repository into the `Data Science Model Deployment <https://docs.oracle.com/en-us/iaas/data-science/using/model-dep-about.htm>`_.
 It minimizes data copying, making it suitable for large models.
 However, it lacks governance and may not be ideal for production environments or fine-tuning scenarios.
-The step by step instructions are available at `here <https://github.com/oracle-samples/oci-data-science-ai-samples/tree/main/model-deployment/containers/llama2>`_.

 - Offline Method.
 In this method, you download the LLM model from the host repository and save it in the `Data Science Model Catalog <https://docs.oracle.com/en-us/iaas/data-science/using/models-about.htm>`_.
 Deployment then occurs directly from the catalog, allowing for better control and governance of the model.
-This documentation will forcus on this part.

 **Inference Container**